 Even the busiest members of the community can still find ways to support the causes nearest and dearest to their hearts.
 There are a variety of philanthropic organizations in Hudson County to match any interest, from animal rights to supporting public arts to helping the homeless.
-Here’s an ever-growing list of local organizations that are in need of monetary donations.
+Here’s an ever-growing list of local organizations that need monetary donations.
 Keep reading for a list of Hoboken + Jersey City non-profits to donate to year-round.

 Please note: Any omissions were not intentional.
 If you would like to request that we add your non-profit to this list, please email email@example.com.